benaj619/Financial-Performance-Dashboard/README.md

 ## 📁 Repo Contents

-- `Financial Performance Dashboard.pbix` — the Power BI file
+- `Final BI 2.pbix` — the Power BI file
 - `dashboard-preview.png` — screenshot of the finished dashboard
 - `README.md` — this file